 Neither card charges an annual fee, so they tie in this category.

 Both cards charge a 3 percent foreign transaction fee on purchases made outside of the U.S.

 Since the Citi Double Cash includes a generous cash back rate, it will undoubtedly provide greater value in the long term, especially when compared to the Citi Diamond Preferred, which offers no rewards.

 Citi Double Cash vs. Citi Diamond Preferred spending example

 Say you spend an average of $15,900 a year.
 With the Citi Double Cash, you can earn $318 in cash back (if you pay your balances in full) — earnings you’d miss out on if you went with the Citi Diamond Preferred.

 On the other hand, if you plan to carry a balance on your card within the first year and a half, interest payments would eat into your rewards.
 In this case, the Citi Diamond Preferred could save you more money than the Citi Double Cash since it offers a longer intro period to pay down debt.

 Why should you get the Citi Double Cash?

-Besides an excellent rewards rate and balance transfer offer, the Citi Double Cash provides benefits like $0 fraud liability, 24/7 fraud protection, Citi Identity Theft Solutions and Lost Wallet Service.
-Additionally, you can get access to presale tickets and events with Citi Entertainment.
+Besides an excellent rewards rate and balance transfer offer, Citi Double Cash benefits like $0 fraud liability, 24/7 fraud protection, Citi Identity Theft Solutions and Lost Wallet service can be helpful when you need them.
+You also get access to presale tickets and events with Citi Entertainment.

 Redeeming cash back with the Citi Double Cash is just as straightforward as earning it.
 You can redeem your cash back for a statement credit, check or direct deposit.
-Alternatively, you can convert your cash back to basic Citi ThankYou points, which you can redeem for gift cards, travel through Citi or shopping on Amazon or via PayPal.
+Or convert your cash back to basic Citi ThankYou points, which you can redeem for gift cards, travel through Citi or shopping on Amazon or through PayPal.